 You'll start the day with an instructor-led all-hands standup.
 This is the usual standup that you'll take part in every day for the rest of the program, and it varies in length depending on what there is to cover.
 It's a great time to ask questions and go over key concepts.

 1:00 – 4:30: Pair Programming

 4:30 – 5:00: Dev Team Retrospective

 Starting today, every day at the end of class you will meet with your dev team to discuss how the day went.
 We call this meeting a "retrospective".
 While companies usually don't have daily retrospectives, this is a good practice for students to maximize learning and share work.
 It's also a great time to get to know your cohort peers.

 Here are potential topics to cover in the retrospective:

 Today we'll write READMEs and learn key HTML and CSS concepts.

 You will be expected to have a Markdown README for Friday's project as well as use styling with HTML classes, incorporate floats and the box model, and use both divs and spans.
 It may sound like a lot but don't worry - these are basic elements of HTML.

 There's also an optional lesson on centering elements and images.
 That means you won't be required to center elements and images for this section's independent project.
 However, it's a key concept that many students like to incorporate in their personal projects.

 Finally, there are two homework lessons tonight.
 Two lessons about preparing for the upcoming independent project, and two lessons on Journaling at Epicodus.
 You are not required to keep a journal while at Epicodus but we recommend keeping one as a tool for reflection and to see your progress throughout the program.
-In future weeks, the journal prompt will be in the weekend homework.
-You'll then have an opportunity to discuss the journal prompt with your pair on Monday morning.
+In future course sections, the journal prompt will be in the section's weekend homework.
+You'll then have an opportunity to discuss the journal prompt with your pair during the first class of the section.